Year 4 Mathematics at school: what to expect

 - use simple maps to show position and direction

-- talk about events that will or will not happen
+- discuss the likelihood that events will happen or will not happen

-- make up questions to investigate, then graph and discuss their findings.
+- pose questions to investigate, then graph and discuss their findings.

 This is a small part of the skills and knowledge your child is learning in order to meet this standard.
 Talk to the teacher for more information about your child’s learning.